-Succulents (Semperevivum sp.) have a section of their leaves which are very thick and fleshy to retain water in arid climates.
+Succulents (Sempervivum sp.) have a section of their leaves which are very thick and fleshy to retain water in arid climates.
 These plants are the most used for indoor vertical gardening due to their minimal maintenance requirements.

-This is a colorful shrub with leather-textured leaves which adapt color and leaf size according to the lighting conditions.
+This is a colorful shrub with leather-textured leaves that adapt color and leaf size according to the lighting conditions.
 In low light conditions the leaves are going to be smaller and less pigmented and vice versa.

 These indoor plants have shiny yellow leaves and tend to like areas of your home which have good sunlight.
 Some ficus leaf plants also have green and red leaves which add vivacity to the interiors.

-Giant lilyturf (Liriope gigantea) plant has glossy dark green strap-like leaves and beautiful flowers which bloom in summer.
+Giant lilyturf (Liriope gigantea) plant has glossy dark green strap-like leaves and beautiful flowers that bloom in summer.
 They require regular watering throughout the year and should be kept at the lower end of the vertical garden to soak the water dripping down.

-Also known as Geranium dissectum, these plants have colorful bright colored flowers which add character to any type of interior.
+Also known as Geranium dissectum, these plants have colorful bright colored flowers that add character to any type of interior.
 They don’t require frequent watering like some of the other plants, which makes them a fine choice for indoor vertical gardens.